 Discrimination Lawyer in New York City

-Since the founding of our firm almost twenty years ago, we have represented employees who have experienced discrimination and harassment in the workplace.
-There are many federal, state and city laws that protect employees from such discrimination if they fall into a protected category.
+For decades, we have represented employees who have experienced discrimination, harassment and retaliation in the workplace.
+There are many federal, state and city laws that protect employees if they fall into a protected category.

-If you believe that you are the victim of discrimination and/or harassment, we encourage you to contact Goldberg & Fliegel LLP.
+If you believe that you are the victim of discrimination, harassment and/or retaliation, we encourage you to contact Goldberg & Fliegel LLP.
 Our discrimination lawyers in New York feel passionately that employees should be able to work in an environment free of discrimination and harassment.
 We have extensive experience in this area of the law and have successfully represented and counseled thousands of clients.
 You may be entitled to several types of compensation including back pay, front pay, and lost benefits.
-You may also be entitled to emotional distress, punitive damages, damages for physical injury and other categories of damages.
+You may also be entitled to emotional distress damages, punitive damages, damages for physical injury, attorneys’ fees and costs, and other categories of damages.

 It is illegal to be fired, denied a job, or faced with any other abuse based on your: